 Counseling Degrees and Programs in Nevada

-In Nevada, there are a limited number of public or not-for-profit, four-year colleges and universities offering programs in these major counseling categories: marriage and family therapy, mental health counseling, school counseling, and substance abuse counseling.
-No schools in Nevada currently offer a degree in rehabilitation counseling.
+In Nevada, there are a limited number of public and private not-for-profit colleges and universities offering programs in these major counseling categories: mental health counseling, marriage and family therapy, school counseling, and substance abuse counseling.
+No schools in Nevada currently offer a degree in mental health counseling or marriage and family therapy.
 As most types of counseling careers in Nevada require a degree, one of the first steps you will likely take is choosing the right school and program.
 There are both undergraduate and graduate counseling programs available in Nevada, but not in every major area of counseling practice.
 Some schools in Nevada offer counseling programs or counseling classes online, but on-campus programs are more common.
 Due to the limited number of counseling programs in Nevada, you may also wish to compare programs at Nevada schools with those offered in nearby states or online to find the best program for your needs.

 Quick Facts

-- There are 3 not-for-profit four-year colleges and universities that offer a program in marriage and family therapy, mental health counseling, school counseling, substance abuse counseling, and/or vocational rehabilitation counseling in Nevada.1,2
+• There are 3 not-for-profit colleges and universities that offer a program in mental health counseling, marriage and family therapy, school counseling, substance abuse counseling, and/or vocational rehabilitation counseling in Nevada.1,2

-- Of the counseling schools in Nevada, 1 offers an associate’s degree, 1 offers a bachelor’s degree, 2 offer a certificate, and 2 offer a master’s or advanced degree.1,2
+• Of the counseling schools in Nevada, 0 offer an associate degree, 1 offers a bachelor’s degree, 3 offer a certificate, and 2 offer a master’s or advanced degree.1,2

 Comparison of Nevada Counseling Schools and Programs

-The table below shows the public and not-for-profit four-year colleges and universities in Nevada that offer counseling programs in at least one of the following five areas: mental health counseling (MH), marriage and family therapy (MFT), vocational rehabilitation counseling (VR), school counseling (SC), and substance abuse counseling (SA).
-The table indicates the schools that offer programs accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP); CACREP-accredited programs are denoted with an asterisk (*).
-You can also compare each college or university by program type offered, graduation rate, and net price per year.
+The table below shows the public and not-for-profit colleges and universities in Nevada that offer counseling programs in at least one of the following five areas: mental health counseling (MH), marriage and family therapy (MF), vocational rehabilitation counseling (VR), school counseling (SC), and substance abuse counseling (SA).
+Use the table to compare each school by program type offered, Council for Accreditation of Counseling and Related Educational Programs (CACREP) accreditation status, graduation rate, and net price per year.
 You can learn more about how to become licensed as a professional counselor in Nevada on our license requirements page.

 Schools in Nevada with Counseling Degrees